Gopakumar-Vafa Invariants and the Emergent String Conjecture: Gopakumar-Vafa Invariants and Infinite-Distance Limits

 As a third and final example, consider the $h^{1,1}=3$ CICY $X_{7465}$ with configuration matrix \be \left(

-\right) \,. \ee In other words, this Calabi-Yau consists of the intersection of five polynomials of tridegree $(1,1,1)$, $(1,0,1)$, $(0,2,1)$, $(0,0,2)$, and $(0,0,2)$, respectively, inside $\mathbb{P}^1 \times \mathbb{P}^2 \times \mathbb{P}^5$.
-The GV invariants with $q_1 = 0$ for this geometry are shown in Table \ref{thirdextab}.
+\right) \,. \ee In other words, this Calabi-Yau consists of the intersection of five polynomials of tridegree $(1,1,1)$, $(1,0,1)$, $(0,2,1)$, $(0,0,2)$, and $(0,0,2)$, respectively, inside $\mathbb{P}^1 \times \mathbb{P}^2 \times \mathbb{P}^5$.\footnote{This geometry is of the type studied in \cite{Cota:2020zse}, which also computed the GV invariants using Noether-Lefschetz theory.
+Subsequently, \cite{Cota:2022maf} found a match between these and the BPS state counts for the heterotic string, in accordance with expectations.} The GV invariants with $q_1 = 0$ for this geometry are shown in Table \ref{thirdextab}.
 Here, the mass of a BPS particle of charge $(q_1, q_2, q_3)$ is given by \be m_{q_1, q_2, q_3} = \left( \frac{\sqrt{2} \pi}{\kappa_5}\right)^{1/3} \frac{|q_1 X + q_2 Y + q_3 Z|}{\cF^{1/3}}\,, \ee where $X \equiv Y^1$ measures the volume of the $\mathbb{P}^1$ factor, $Y \equiv Y^2$ measures the volume of the $\mathbb{P}^2$ factor, and $Z \equiv Y^3$ measures the size of the $\mathbb{P}^5$ factor.
 Meanwhile, the prepotential is given by \be \cF =4 X Y Z + 2 Y^2 Z + 4 X Z^2 + 6 Y Z^2 + \frac{4}{3} Z^3 \,, \ee In the limit $Z \rightarrow 0$, we see that the prepotential vanishes linearly, $\cF \sim Z$.
 Thus, this corresponds to a candidate decompactification limit.
 On the other hand, in the limit $Y , Z \rightarrow 0$ with fixed $\rmd Y/ \rmd Z$, the prepotential vanishes quadratically; this represents a candidate emergent string limit.
 Indeed, this prepotential takes precisely the form \eqref{Fred}, and thus we interpolate between a decompactification limit and an emergent string limit when $X$ is constant, $Z \rightarrow 0$, and $Y \sim Z^\alpha$ for $\alpha \in \{ 0, 1 \}$.

 The Emergent String Conjecture suggests that the behavior seen in these particular examples is in fact rather generic.
 Given any asymptotic boundary in which the prepotential vanishes linearly with some modulus $Y^I$, we expect a periodic tower of order-one GV invariants, which correspond to Kaluza-Klein modes in some duality frame.
 Meanwhile, any asymptotic boundary in which the prepotential vanishes quadratically with the moduli $Y^I$ corresponds to an emergent string limit, and correspondingly we expect an exponentially-growing tower of charged string modes.
 If the prepotential vanishes linearly as $Y^I \rightarrow 0$ and quadratically as $Y^I, Y^J \rightarrow 0$, then we expect a periodic tower of order-one GV invariants in the former limit and an exponentially-growing tower of charged string modes in the latter limit.
 All this may be viewed as a geometric consequence of the Emergent String Conjecture for Calabi-Yau manifolds.